 June 15, 2014

 Age and Fitness

-All participants must 18 or older and be of average fitness.
+All participants must be 18 or older (or accompanied by an adult) and be of average fitness.
 We will be walking over uneven surfaces and climbing up and down hills and stairs, sometimes for extended periods of time.
-Temperatures will vary from the 30’s to 65 degrees Fahrenheit, with the probability of rain and a possibility of some snow.
+Temperatures will be hot: varying from 60 to 100 degrees Fahrenheit.
 Some locations may not be handicap accessible.
 Any concerns about health conditions need to be raised upon registration.

-- 18 nights accommodations: double occupancy, (for single occupancy add $1,300, availability pending)
+- 12 nights accommodations: double occupancy (for single occupancy add $750, availability pending)

 - All group sight seeing and entrance fees